Storm zeroing in on Japan threatens to bring high winds and heavy downpours

 A tropical storm developing in the Pacific Ocean was slowly sweeping toward Japan on Tuesday, threatening the main island of Honshu with heavy rainfall and harsh winds.

-Tropical Storm Dolphin had winds of up to 126 kilometers per hour as of 9 a.m. on Tuesday.
+Tropical Storm Dolphin was driving winds of up to 144 kilometers per hour as of Tuesday afternoon, projected to strengthen to 162 kph by Wednesday.

-Heavy rainfalls have set off mudslides and flooding in wide areas of Japan recently, and the Meteorological Agency warned that even weak storms can wreak havoc.
+Heavy rainfall has set off mudslides and flooding across wide areas of Japan recently, and the Meteorological Agency warned that even weak storms can wreak havoc.

 Dolphin is forecast to bring turbulent seas, wind and rain on a projected course over southern Honshu, including the city of Osaka and surrounding areas in central Japan, by Wednesday.
 It will then move northeast over Tokyo, and then to Sendai and nearby areas in northern Japan later in the week, the agency said.